jeevanp03/Audio_Transcription/README.md

 # Audio Transcription

 This repository contains utility functions to assist with transcribing audio recordings.
 The audio recordings are interviews conducted as part of the MSE 343 Human-Computer Interaction (HCI) project.
+I used a combination of OpenAI's LLMs and Whisper Models as well as HuggingFace's open-source alternatives to allow for variation in models depending on the need.

 ## Table of Contents